mengyuanuk/mengyuanuk.github.io/_pages/about.md

 ========

-**30/11/2020**: I flew to Manchester against the spread of Covid-19 and national lockdown.
+**30/11/2020**: I arrived at Manchester against the spread of Covid-19 and national lockdown.

 **01/11/2020**: I was registered at the Univeristy of Manchester and began the weekly meeting with my supervisor.

-**01/07/2020**: I was awarded with the UoM -CSC Joint Scholarship to further my Ph.D. study.
+**12/07/2020**: I was awarded with the UoM -CSC Joint Scholarship to further my Ph.D. study.
 Thanks to my supervisor Prof. Hujun Yin's help and support!
 Cheers!

-**01/11/2019**: I went to Shandong Univeristy(Qingdao campus) for my internship, supervised by [Prof. Liqiang NIE]((https://liqiangnie.github.io/) and [Dr. Xioajun Chang](https://www.xiaojun.ai/), waiting for the visa to Australia.
+**01/11/2019**: I went to Shandong Univeristy(Qingdao campus) for my internship, supervised by [Prof. Liqiang NIE]((https://liqiangnie.github.io/) and [Dr. Xiaojun Chang](https://www.xiaojun.ai/),<strike> waiting for the visa to Australia</strike>.

 **26/09/2019**: Our paper "[Maritime targets classification based on CNN using Gaofen-3 SAR images](https://ieeexplore.ieee.org/stamp/stamp.jsp?arnumber=8916017)" was publised by [the Journal of Engineering](https://digital-library.theiet.org/content/journals/joe).
 Cheers!

 **30/08/2019**: Our work won the first place in the [TRECVID 2019: Activities in Extended Video Competition](https://www-nlpir.nist.gov/projects/tvpubs/tv19.papers/mmvg-Informedia.pdf).
 Cheers!

-<strike>**16/06/2019**: I joined the [Monash Machine Vision Group]( http://www.mmvg.org/) at Monash Univeristy (full scholarship), supervised by [Dr. Xioajun Chang](https://www.xiaojun.ai/) to continue my research in computer vision</strike>.
+<strike>**16/06/2019**: I joined the [Monash Machine Vision Group](http://www.mmvg.org/) at Monash Univeristy (full scholarship), supervised by [Dr. Xiaojun Chang](https://www.xiaojun.ai/) to continue my research in computer vision</strike>.

+**15/01/2019**: Award for Graduate publishing Excellent Academic Paper, Beihang University.

 **15/01/2019**: Graduated with distingction from Beihang University.